Minimax Rates for High-dimensional Double Sparse Structure over $\ell_u(\ell_q)$-balls: Introduction

 \subsection{Related literature}

-Recently, the applications of the double sparse structure have attracted enormous attention in various fields.
-For instance in genome-wide association studies (GWAS), the genes belonging to the same pathway can be considered as a group, and it is a widely held view that only a small part of these groups contain casual single nucleotide polymorphisms (SNPs), in which the number of non-causal SNPs far exceeds one of casual SNPs \cite{silver2013pathways}.
-Additionally, classification \cite{rao2015classification,huo2020sgl}, climate data analysis \cite{zhang2020efficient} and multi-attribute graph estimation \cite{tugnait2021sparse} can be viewed as the prototypes of applications among many others.
+In recent years, the double sparse structure has garnered significant attention due to its wide range of applications in various fields.
+One such application is in genome-wide association studies (GWAS), where genes belonging to the same pathway are grouped together.
+It is commonly observed that only a small subset of these groups contains causal single nucleotide polymorphisms (SNPs), while the number of non-causal SNPs far exceeds that of causal SNPs \citep{silver2013pathways}.
+Additionally, the double sparse structure has found applications in classification \cite{rao2015classification,huo2020sgl}, climate data analysis \cite{zhang2020efficient}, and multi-attribute graph estimation \cite{tugnait2021sparse}, among others.